javidsegura/gpu-montecarlo-risk/src/02-openMP/README.md

 This is the shared-memory parallel implementation using OpenMP threading.
 The implementation parallelizes Monte Carlo trials across multiple CPU cores while maintaining statistical correctness.

 ## Overview
 The OpenMP version distributes Monte Carlo trials across multiple threads running concurrently on different CPU cores.
-Each thread maintains its own random number generator to avoid synchronization overhead, and thread-local workspace vectors are allocated once per thread rather than per trial to minimize allocation costs.
+A single shared random number generator protected by a critical section is used for reproducibility, and thread-local workspace vectors are allocated once per thread rather than per trial to minimize allocation costs.

 ## Data Structures